AmitaiB/JWAdTester2020/README.md

 Using this demo app
 ==================

-The source code of a sample application (JWPlayer_Developer_Demo) is included to demonstrate a very basic setup and use of the JWPlayer iOS SDK.
-To use this app, please review our Quickstart Guide as well as our JW Player iOS SDK documentation.
+The source code of a sample application (JWAdTester) is included to demonstrate a moderately involved setup and use of the JWPlayer iOS SDK.
+This is intended to be open to the public, and available to non-technical roles through the App Store.

 JW Player Quickstart Guide
 ==========================